G-Tube Infection: How to Care for Your Child

 -

-Schedule a follow-up appointment as directed.
+Schedule a follow-up visit as directed.

 Your child: